9117KET/unipathai/roadmap.md

 Resource and Cost Management: AI API calls (GPT-4) and generous free usage can rack up costs.
 Monitor usage and ensure the monetization (premium subscriptions) covers the expenses.
 Possibly implement usage limits for free tier (e.g., 5 essay reviews per month) to manage API costs.
 Also optimize prompts and use caching for common requests (like frequently asked questions about colleges) to reduce redundant API calls.
 User Adoption and Trust: Finally, a key challenge is getting users (students, schools, counselors) to trust and adopt the platform.
 This is as much a social challenge as a technical one.
 Building credibility through partnerships, success stories, and a demonstrated commitment to student success will be important.
 The platform should position itself as a trusted companion in the college application journey, not just a tool.
 That means excellent support, listening to user feedback, and continually refining the experience to meet user needs.
 By following this development process and remaining mindful of the above considerations, the team can build a robust, global-ready college application platform.
 The end result will be a user-friendly system that leverages cutting-edge AI (like GPT-4) to ease the college admissions journey, all while maintaining security, compliance, and a sustainable business model.
 Each phase from planning to post-launch will contribute to a platform that is not only feature-rich but also reliable, ethical, and truly helpful for students pursuing higher education.

+For backend
+The Hybrid Approach
+Many successful long-term projects take a hybrid approach:
+Use PostgreSQL with Prisma for your primary data storage Integrate Firebase for specific features where it excels (real-time notifications, file storage) Start with Prisma for the foundation, then add Firebase services as needed